Product added to cart

 This dumbbell buying guide has been created to simplify the process.
 We have included the basic factors you should consider when buying for your home gym or commercial facility.

-To help explain every available dumbbell type that is currently available on the market, we’ve split dumbbells into 3 top level categories; fixed dumbbells, adjustable dumbbells and studio dumbbells.
+To help explain every dumbbell type that is currently available on the market, we’ve split dumbbells into 3 top level categories; fixed dumbbells, adjustable dumbbells and studio dumbbells.

-There are a wide variety of fixed dumbbell styles that we could touch on, but we’ve narrowed it down to the ones our fitness advisors are most frequently asked about:
+There are a wide variety of fixed dumbbell styles that we could touch on, but we’ve narrowed it down to the ones our fitness advisors are most frequently asked about.

 Fixed Rubber Dumbbells

-Rubber dumbbells tend to have more attractive, colourful designs and clearer numbering of weight denominations.
+Furthermore, they tend to have more attractive, colourful designs and clearer numbering of weight denominations.
 They are also readily customisable so you can display a company or team logo on each end.

 Fixed Urethane Dumbbells